well147/auth-api/README.md

 ## Senhas hasheadas

-As senhas salvas nessa aplicação são hasheadas e filtradas durante a crianção do token para garantir a segurança dos dados do usuário
+As senhas salvas nessa aplicação são hasheadas e filtradas durante a criação do token para garantir a segurança dos dados do usuário